Death of Mallory Beach: Following the accident

 The passengers were transported to a nearby hospital, except for Beach, who could not be found after the crash, and Beach's boyfriend, Anthony Cook, who insisted on staying behind to wait for news about Beach.
 Investigators and volunteers spent eight days searching for Beach, according to CBS News.
 On March 3, 2019, two volunteers found her body about five miles down the river from the scene of the crash.

 Several of the teens were injured and required surgery.
 Paul Murdaugh was uncooperative with the medical staff.
 Several hours after the crash, his blood alcohol content was .24, three times the legal limit.
 Paul claimed that one of the other teens, Connor Cook, had been driving the boat; however, evidence from his injuries proved that Connor Cook was a passenger, and he was not charged.

-Paul Murdaugh was charged with three felony counts on April 18, 2019, including boating under the influence, including causing the death of Mallory Beach and seriously injuring two other passengers.
+Paul Murdaugh was charged with three felony counts on April 18, 2019, including boating under the influence, causing the death of Mallory Beach and seriously injuring two other passengers.
 He pleaded not guilty and was released on bond.
 On June 7, 2021, Paul and his mother Maggie were murdered, and the charges against the now-deceased Paul were dropped.
 At the time, his father Alex Murdaugh theorized that Paul and Maggie had been killed in retaliation for the boat accident.

-Alex Murdaugh was charged with their homicides over 13 months later, on July 15, 2022, and was found guilty.
+On July 15, 2022, Alex Murdaugh was charged with their homicides and was later found guilty on March 2, 2023.
+The guilty verdict was subsequently overturned, and a new trial is pending.